hjbhu6/yvertx/core_manual_yeti.md

 ### Creating a Net Server

-To create a TCP server you invoke the `createNetServer` function on the `vertx` instance
+To create a TCP server you invoke the `createNetServer` function

+    server = yvertx.createNetServer();

+The server returned ist java NetServer object.

+You connect a connection handler with the connectNetServer function

+    server = yvertx.connectNetServer server do netSocket:
+        logger#info("A client has connected");
+    done;

+The connection handler you have specified with `connectNetHandler` or `createAndConnectNetServer` is notified when a connection is made.

+To create a TCP server and connect a connection-handler at the same time - what you will usually do - use the `createAndConnectNetServer` function

-    var server = vertx.createNetServer();
+    server = yvertx.createAndConnectNetServer do netSocket:
+        logger#info("A client has connected!")
+    done;

 ### Start the Server Listening

 To tell that server to listen for connections we do:

-    var server = vertx.createNetServer();
+    server = vertx.createNetServer();

-    server.listen(1234, 'myhost');
+    server#listen(1234, 'myhost');

 The first parameter to `listen` is the port.
-The second parameter is the hostname or ip address.
+The second parameter is the hostname or ip address (this is the normal java api).
 If it is omitted it will default to `0.0.0.0` which means it will listen at all available interfaces.

-### Getting Notified of Incoming Connections

-Just having a TCP server listening creates a working server that you can connect to (try it with telnet!), however it's not very useful since it doesn't do anything with the connections.

-To be notified when a connection occurs we need to call the `connectHandler` function of the server, passing in a handler.
-The handler will be called when a connection is made:

-    var server = vertx.createNetServer();

-    server.connectHandler(function(sock) {
-        log.info('A client has connected!');
-    })

-    server.listen(1234, 'localhost');

-That's a bit more interesting.
-Now it displays 'A client has connected!' every time a client connects.

-The return value of the `connectHandler` method is the server itself, so multiple invocations can be chained together.
-That means we can rewrite the above as:

-    var server = vertx.createNetServer();

-    server.connectHandler(function(sock) {
-        log.info('A client has connected!');
-    }).listen(1234, 'localhost');

-or

-    vertx.createNetServer().connectHandler(function(sock) {
-        log.info('A client has connected!');
-    }).listen(1234, 'localhost');

-This is a common pattern throughout the vert.x API.

 ### Closing a Net Server

 To close a net server just call the `close` function.

-    server.close();
+    server#close();

 The close is actually asynchronous and might not complete until some time after the `close` function has returned.
-If you want to be notified when the actual close has completed then you can pass in a handler to the `close` function.
+If you want to be notified when the actual close has completed then you can use the `cloaseNetServer` function which takas an handler.

 This handler will then be called when the close has fully completed.

-    server.close(function() {
+    yvertx.closeNetServer server do:
-      log.info('The server is now fully closed.');
+      logger#info('The server is now fully closed.');
-    });
+    done;

 If you want your net server to last the entire lifetime of your verticle, you don't need to call `close` explicitly, the Vert.x container will automatically close any servers that you created when the verticle is stopped.

 ### NetServer Properties

-NetServer has a set of properties you can set which affect its behaviour.
-Firstly there are bunch of properties used to tweak the TCP parameters, in most cases you won't need to set these:
+NetServer has a set of properties you can set which affect its behaviour and also to enalbe SSL.

-* `setTCPNoDelay(tcpNoDelay)` If `tcpNoDelay` is true then [Nagle's Algorithm](http://en.wikipedia.org/wiki/Nagle's_algorithm) is disabled.
-If false then it is enabled.

-* `setSendBufferSize(size)` Sets the TCP send buffer size in bytes.

-* `setReceiveBufferSize(size)` Sets the TCP receive buffer size in bytes.

-* `setTCPKeepAlive(keepAlive)` if `keepAlive` is true then [TCP keep alive](http://en.wikipedia.org/wiki/Keepalive#TCP_keepalive) is enabled, if false it is disabled.

-* `setReuseAddress(reuse)` if `reuse` is true then addresses in TIME_WAIT state can be reused after they have been closed.

-* `setSoLinger(linger)`

-* `setTrafficClass(trafficClass)`

-NetServer has a further set of properties which are used to configure SSL.
-We'll discuss those later on.
+All this properties are set through the normal Java api.
+Please consult the java manual for furhter information.

 ### Handling Data

 So far we have seen how to create a NetServer, and accept incoming connections, but not how to do anything interesting with the connections.
 Let's remedy that now.

 When a connection is made, the connect handler is called passing in an instance of `NetSocket`.
 This is a socket-like interface to the actual connection, and allows you to read and write data as well as do various other things like close the socket.

 #### Reading Data from the Socket

 To read data from the socket you need to set the `dataHandler` on the socket.
 This handler will be called with a `Buffer` every time data is received on the socket.
 You could try the following code and telnet to it to send some data:

-    var server = vertx.createNetServer();
+    server = yvertx.createAndConnectNetServer do socket:

-    server.connectHandler(function(sock) {

-        sock.dataHandler(function(buffer) {
+        yvertx.dataHandler sock do buffer:
-            log.info('I received ' + buffer.length() + ' bytes of data');
+            logger#info("I received \(buffer#length()) bytes of data");
-        });

-    }).listen(1234, 'localhost');
+        done;
+    done;
+    _ = server#listen(1234,"localhost");

 #### Writing Data to a Socket

-To write data to a socket, you invoke the `write` function.
-This function can be invoked in a few ways:
+To write data to a socket, you invoke the `write` method of the Socket class.

-With a single buffer:

-    var myBuffer = new vertx.Buffer(...);
-    sock.write(myBuffer);

-A string.
-In this case the string will encoded using UTF-8 and the result written to the wire.

-    sock.write('hello');

-A string and an encoding.
-In this case the string will encoded using the specified encoding and the result written to the wire.

-    sock.write('hello', 'UTF-16');

-The `write` function is asynchronous and always returns immediately after the write has been queued.

-The actual write might occur some time later.
-If you want to be informed when the actual write has happened you can pass in a function as a final argument.

-This function will then be invoked when the write has completed:

-    sock.write('hello', function() {
-        log.info('It has actually been written');
-    });
+This is the normal java- api.
+Please consult the java documentation.

-Let's put it all together.
+#### Putting it all together.

 Here's an example of a simple TCP echo server which simply writes back (echoes) everything that it receives on the socket:

-    var server = vertx.createNetServer();
+    server = yvertx.createAndConnectNetServer do socket:

-    server.connectHandler(function(sock) {

-        sock.dataHandler(function(buffer) {
-            sock.write(buffer);
-        });

-    }).listen(1234, 'localhost');
+        yvertx.dataHandler socket do buffer:
+            _ = sock#write(buffer);
+        done;
+    done;

+    server#listen(1234,"localhost");

 ### Closing a socket

-You can close a socket by invoking the `close` method.
+You can close a socket by invoking the `close` method on the socket.
 This will close the underlying TCP connection.

 ### Closed Handler

-If you want to be notified when a socket is closed, you can set the `closedHandler':
+If you want to be notified when a socket is closed, you can use the `netsocketClosed` function to close the socket and get informed:

-    var server = vertx.createNetServer();
+    server = yvertx.createAndConnectNetServer do socket:

-    server.connectHandler(function(sock) {

-        sock.closedHandler(function() {
+        yvertx.netsocketClosed socket
-            log.info('The socket is now closed');
+            \(logger#info("The socket is now closed"));
-        });
-    });
+    done;

 The closed handler will be called irrespective of whether the close was initiated by the client or server.

 ### Exception handler

 You can set an exception handler on the socket that will be called if an exception occurs:

-    var server = vertx.createNetServer();
+    server = yvertx.createAndConnectNetServer do socket:

-    server.connectHandler(function(sock) {

-        sock.exceptionHandler(function() {
+        yvertx.exceptionHandler socket
-            log.error('Oops.
-Something went wrong');
+            \(logger#error("Oops.
+Something went wrong"));
-        });
-    });

-### Read and Write Streams

-NetSocket also can at as a `ReadStream` and a `WriteStream`.
-This allows flow control to occur on the connection and the connection data to be pumped to and from other object such as HTTP requests and responses, WebSockets and asynchronous files.

-This will be discussed in depth in the chapter on streams and pumps.

-## Scaling TCP Servers

-A verticle instance is strictly single threaded.

-If you create a simple TCP server and deploy a single instance of it then all the handlers for that server are always executed on the same event loop (thread).

-This means that if you are running on a server with a lot of cores, and you only have this one instance deployed then you will have at most one core utilised on your server!
-That's not very good, right?

-To remedy this you can simply deploy more instances of the verticle in the server, e.g.

-    vertx run echo_server.js -instances 20

-The above would run 20 instances of echo_server.js to a locally running vert.x instance.

-Once you do this you will find the echo server works functionally identically to before, but, *as if by magic*, all your cores on your server can be utilised and more work can be handled.

-At this point you might be asking yourself *'Hold on, how can you have more than one server listening on the same host and port?
-Surely you will get port conflicts as soon as you try and deploy more than one instance?'*

-*Vert.x does a little magic here*.

-When you deploy another server on the same host and port as an existing server it doesn't actually try and create a new server listening on the same host/port.

-Instead it internally maintains just a single server, and, as incoming connections arrive it distributes them in a round-robin fashion to any of the connect handlers set by the verticles.

-Consequently vert.x TCP servers can scale over available cores while each vert.x verticle instance remains strictly single threaded, and you don't have to do any special tricks like writing load-balancers in order to scale your server on your multi-core machine.
+    done;

 ## NetClient